 How to Evict a Commercial Tenant

-If you have a tenant renting commercial space from you that has not paid their rent, or who has breached their lease agreement terms, you may want to consider evicting them.
+If you have a tenant renting commercial space from you that has not paid their rent, or who have breached their lease agreement terms, you may want to consider evicting them.
 Eviction should be seen as a secondary step to take after other reasonable efforts have been made to work out problems with tenants.

 All business owners can be subject to cash-flow problems from time to time, but if your tenant is either unable to pay rent or unwilling to work with you to get rent payments current, you cannot simply change the locks on their doors and hold their business hostage.
 You must go through certain steps to have them legally evicted.

 Before you decide to evict your tenant, consider the business aspects.
 How long will it take you to lease the property again?
 Will you have to put in a lot of money for repairs?
 Is the tenant having momentary financial troubles or unlikely ever to get and stay current on their rent?
 Will you have to go to court?

 To evict a commercial tenant for not paying their rent, you need to be familiar with the law or hire an attorney to help you file an eviction order.
 How you proceed may also be impacted by whether or not the business is a corporation, partnership, or the lease was personally guaranteed by the business owner.

 The attorney you hire should actively practice business law and preferably should specialize in commercial business transactions.
 The forms, laws, and processes for evicting a residential tenant are not the same as those for evicting a commercial tenant.